dipankardas011/dipankardas-portfolio/content/diary/Apr25.md

 description = "Let's talk about my April 2025"
 +++

-# Date 2025-04-17
+# Date 2025-04-17 2025-04-20
+* ksctl new cluster summary
+* learning about health endpoints, index tables, leader election, materialized view, messaging bridge
-* learning about indexing tables
+* learning about some finance and complaiance stuff

 # Date 2025-04-16
 * ksctl new UI improvements